Victor-Silvis/ComputerVision/ObjectDetection/README.md

    Structure your data as shown below (see *Training Data Structure*).

 2. **Train the Model**
    Use the provided `Train.py` script to train the model on your custom dataset.
+This wll save a trained model when done or manually stopped.
+Note for a model like this (with many layers) many epochs are needed.
+The training will show the accuracy on the test images every x epochs.

 3. **Apply the Model**
-   Use `Demo.py` to analyze videos with the trained model.
+   Load the saved model file and use it where you would like.
+Use `Demo.py` to see how to use the model on a video.

+4. **Analyse**
+   The model outputs all the information you need as a foundation to analyse the video. (not included in public repo)

 ## 📁 Training Data Structure

-Organize your training data in the following structure:
+Organize your training data in the following structure.
+Names of folders can be set in the config.py file.

 ```plaintext
 traindata/